kumarlabgit/ESL-PSC/README.md

 5. If the esl_psc_config.txt file is not found in the current working directory, the function will only parse command-line arguments.

-## Requirements ##

-To run ESL-PSC, you will need the following software, libraries, and dependencies:

-Python
-ESL-PSC requires Python 3.
-It has not been tested with Python 2, and compatibility is not guaranteed.

-Libraries
-The following Python libraries are required to run ESL-PSC:

-- BioPython
-- NumPy
-- pandas
-- matplotlib
-- seaborn

-You can install these libraries using pip:

-`pip install biopython numpy pandas matplotlib seaborn`

 ## Input Data ##

 #### The main input files required for ESL-PSC are: ####

 1. A directory of alignment files.
-These should be in 2-line fasta format and whose file names must have the file extension `.fas`.
+These should be in **2-line fasta format** and whose file names must have the file extension `.fas`.
+Each sequence must be entirely on a single line below the line containing its identifier.
+If the sequence is split over multiple lines, it will cause an error.
 It is assumed that each seperate alignment file will be a different genomic component, such as a gene, a protein, an exon, a domain, etc. and each component will be treated as a "group" of sites in the analysis (see Methods in Allard et al., 2024).
 Use the argumemnt `--alignments_dir` and give the full absolute path to the directory.

 2. A species groups file.
 This is a text file that contains a comma delimited list of species on each line.
 In the simplest case, one species identifier can be placed on each line.
 The first line must contain one or more species that possess the convergent trait under analysis, and the next line must contain one or more species that can serve as trait-negative controls for the species in the first line, such that the first two lines, and each subsequent pair of lines will define a contrast pair of species to use in the analysis (see Allard et al., 2024 for details on chosing contrast pairs for ESL-PSC analysis).
 When more than one species is given in a line, each of those species will be used in a seperate analysis, along with all combinations of other alternative speices.
 Thus, the total number of species combinations can be calculated by the product of the number of species given on each line.
 In the analysis, species listed on the first line, and subsequent odd numbered lines, will be assigned a response value of 1, and the associated control species on the even numbered lines will be assigned a response value of -1.
 Use the argument `--species_groups_file` and give the full absolute path to the file.